geonetwork/doc/source/user-guide/workflow/suggestion.rst

 Creating a new process
 ----------------------

-See https://geonetwork-opensource.org/manuals/3.6.x/en/user-guide/workflow/batchupdate-xsl.html?highlight=process#adding-batch-process for information on how to add a new process.
+See :ref:`batchupdate_xsl` for information on how to add a new process.
 The new process must then be registered in ``suggest.xsl``